Chapter 15.04

 15.04.030 Floodplain permit—Required.

-No party shall make any changes to improved or unimproved real estate, including mine, dredge, fill, grade, pave, excavate, construct, construct an addition to, substantially improve or relocate a structure within areas of the city within a flood hazard area without first securing from the city planning department, a floodplain permit for each structure.
+No party shall make any changes to improved or unimproved real estate, including mine, dredge, fill, grade, pave, excavate, construct, construct an addition to, substantially improve or relocate a structure within areas of the city within a special flood hazard area without first securing from the city planning department, a floodplain permit for each structure.
 It is not the intent of this chapter to require a floodplain permit outside of flood hazard areas.
 (Ord.
 75-2 § 2, 1975: Ord.
 82-6 § 2, 1982: Ord.
 86-13 § 1, 1986; Ord.
-92-21 § 2 (part), 1992.)
+92-21 § 2 (part), 1992; Ord.
+15-10 § 2, 2015.)

 15.04.031 Floodplain use permit—General provisions.

-A. This chapter shall apply to all areas of special flood hazards within the jurisdiction of the City of Dillingham.
+A. Lands to Which This Chapter Applies.
+This chapter shall apply to all areas of special flood hazards within the jurisdiction of the city of Dillingham.

-B. The areas of special flood hazard identified by the Federal Insurance Administration are a scientific and engineering report entitled, “The Flood Insurance Study for the City of Dillingham, Alaska,” dated September 30, 1982, with accompanying Flood Insurance Maps, is hereby adopted by reference and declared to be a part of this ordinance.
-The Flood Insurance Study is on file at City Hall.
+B. Basis for Establishing Special Flood Hazard Areas.
+The areas of special flood hazard identified by the Federal Insurance Administrator in a scientific and engineering report entitled, “The Flood Insurance Study (FIS) for the City of Dillingham, Alaska,” dated September 30, 1982, with accompanying flood insurance rate maps (FIRMs), are hereby adopted by reference and declared to be a part of this chapter.
+The FIS and FIRM panels are on file at City Hall.

-C. No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this chapter and other applicable regulations.
+C. Compliance.
+All development within special flood hazard areas is subject to the terms of this chapter and other applicable regulations.
 Penalties and remedies for violations of this chapter are found in Section 15.04.125.

-D. This ordinance is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
-However, where this ordinance and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.
+D. Abrogation and Greater Restrictions.
+This chapter is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
+However, where this chapter and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.

-E. In the interpretation and application of this ordinance, all provisions shall be:
+E. Interpretation.
+In the interpretation and application of this chapter, all provisions shall be:

 1. Considered as minimum requirements;